 Solopress And Sustainability

 Solopress are committed to improving in any way we can to make the printing process environmentally friendly and more sustainable.
 Therefore we are always looking for ways to improve our business.
 At the moment we offer an extensive range of products on 100% recycled paper.
-This refers our Pulp and Bond stocks.
+This refers to our Bond and Solopress Green paper stocks.
 While our coated stocks such as the silk and gloss papers are 55% recycled stocks.